salahawad/berytech-boilerplate-express/README.md

  A tiny web application that aims to interact with slack to automate some tasks on slackworkspace like:
  * invite users to slackworkspace.
- * create usergroups directly in slackworkspace. the application scope now is to create usergroups into workspace:
+ * create usergroups directly in slackworkspace.

- How it works?
+ the application scope now is to create usergroups into workspace, this how it works?
  1. admin can upload an excel file composed mainly of :
    -user first-name
    -user last-name